 This programme is a selected entry programme.
 This means there are a number of extra requirements you must meet.

 To enter the Bachelor of Design with Honours programme you will:

-If you are a new-to-Massey student, applications for this programme close on 15 February 2021 (Semester One) and 30 June 2021 (Semester Two).
+If you are a new-to-Massey student, applications for this programme close on 30 November 2021 (for Semester One start) and 28 June 2022 (for Semester Two start).
 Late applications will be considered subject to available spaces.

 To study this programme you must meet Massey University's English language standards.

 There are three main ways to gain entry to the Bachelor of Design with Honours